Daniel-Kast/Daniel-Kast/README.md

 # 👋 Hi, I'm Daniel Kast

-I'm a retired U.S. Navy leader and current facilities team manager at Navy Federal Credit Union.
+I'm a retired U.S. Navy leader and current facilities team asst. manager at Navy Federal Credit Union.
 I'm also a student of data science and machine learning, focused on building reproducible workflows, interpretable models, and stakeholder-ready insights.

 ## 🧠 What I'm Working On